sherpa/sherpa/docs/evaluation/examples.rst

    >>> mplot.prepare(pha, full)
    >>> mplot.plot()

-The difference to the previos plot is that this one uses a histogram to display each bin while the previous version connected the mid-point of each bin (in this case the bins are small so it's hard to see much difference).
+The difference to the previous plot is that this one uses a histogram to display each bin while the previous version connected the mid-point of each bin (in this case the bins are small so it's hard to see much difference).